moatazHajres/laravel-easy-localize/README.md

 - ~~It only reads & writes to /resources/lang/ar/localize.php file, cannot select custom location~~ ✅.
 - No support for nested array keys (ex: key1.key2).
+- maybe replace .php lang files with JSON lang files which will help make lang file validation more accurate + easier to parse & write to.
+- prompt to user to select which lang file to write to with default option available if none is selected.
 - you tell me.

 ## Release Notes